crystal-lang/crystal-book/docs/guides/static_linking.md

 Windows doesn't support fully static linking because the Win32 libraries are not available as static libraries.

-Currently, static linking is the default mode of linking on Windows, and dynamic linking can be opted in via the `-Dpreview_dll` compile-time flag.
 In order to distinguish static libraries from DLL import libraries, when the compiler searches for a library `foo.lib` in a given directory, `foo-static.lib` will be attempted first while linking statically, and `foo-dynamic.lib` will be attempted first while linking dynamically.
-The official Windows packages are distributed with both static and DLL import libraries for all third-party dependencies, except for LLVM.
+The official Windows MSVC packages are distributed with both static and DLL import libraries for all third-party dependencies, except for LLVM, which is only available as an import library.

-Static linking implies using the static version of Microsoft's C runtime library (`/MT`), and dynamic linking implies the dynamic version (`/MD`); extra C libraries should be built with this in mind to avoid linker warnings about mixing CRT versions.
+Static linking implies using the static version of Microsoft's Universal C Runtime (`/MT`), and dynamic linking implies the dynamic version (`/MD`); extra C libraries should be built with this in mind to avoid linker warnings about mixing CRT versions.
 There is currently no way to use the dynamic CRT while linking statically.

 ## Identifying Static Dependencies